A transdisciplinary research hub

 Canada Research Chair in Healthcare Systems Design and Adaptation

-The Canada Research Chair in Health System Design and Adaptation aims to study reforms, governance, and the organization and operation of the healthcare system with the goal of enhancing its capacity for innovation and adaptation.
-The primary objective of the Chair's research program is to understand the key factors and processes involved in the design, implementation, sustainability, and scaling of innovations or changes that have a significant impact on improving healthcare systems.
-Specifically, the research program of the Chair revolves around three main areas.
+The Canada Research Chair in Health System Design and Adaptation aimed to study reforms, governance, and the organization and operation of the healthcare system with the goal of enhancing its capacity for innovation and adaptation.
+The primary objective of the Chair's research program was to understand the key factors and processes involved in the design, implementation, sustainability, and scaling of innovations or changes that have a significant impact on improving healthcare systems.
+Specifically, the research program of the Chair revolved around three main areas.

 • Comparative analysis of healthcare system reforms and transformation capabilities to gain a better understanding of the evolution of reform policies and the challenges and opportunities in the context of healthcare system transformation and improvement.